harry-gibson/DHS-To-Database/doc/Data_Format.md

 </TableGroup>
 ```

+In this example:
-In this example, every line in the data file contains a 3-character identifier in character position 16-18 which defines the table the line belongs to; this is constant across the whole file.
+- Every line in the data file contains a 3-character identifier in character position 16-18 which defines the table the line belongs to; this is constant across the whole file.

-Any table defined as being part of the "HOUSEHOLD" group contains an identifier in character position 1-12; the column name of this identifier is `HHID`.
+- Any table defined as being part of the "HOUSEHOLD" group contains an identifier in character position 1-12; the column name of this identifier is `HHID`.

-(Note that this leaves three blank characters in positions 13-15 for these lines.
+  - **Note** that this leaves three blank characters in positions 13-15 for these lines.
 Other tables in the file that are part of the individual level group has a longer, 15-character identifier, and since the position of the record type identifier is constant at 16-18 the blank characters are necessary).
+  - Because the HHID may not be as long as 12 characters, it may also be space-padded within its 12 character "slot".
+Because of the need to match with the longer CASEIDs this needs carefil handling
+  - For example consider a HHID of `1.0.10`, using dots instead of spaces for clarity here.
+The 12 characters stored in the data may then be `..1.0.10....` or `......1.0.10` or even `1.0.10......`
+  - Meanwhile later in the file (not shown in this example) a woman living in this household would be identified with a CASEID consisting of the HHID plus three further character spaces, some of which may also be blank  such as `..1.0.10....2..` or `..1.0.10......2`
+  - Therefore to reconstruct HHID from CASEID we simply remove the last three characters, treating spaces like any other character.
+  - It is therefore crucial that we DO NOT strip leading or trailing spaces from HHID and CASEID variables but store them exactly as they occur in the datafiles.

-Next we define a part of the table `"RECH0"`.
+- Next we define a part of the table `"RECH0"`.
 The table contains information relating to "Household's basic data".
 Rows in the .DAT file that are destined for this table will have the identifier (in position 16-18) `"H00"` and will be 172 characters long in total.

 Here we define 4 columns of that table.
 - Column `HV000` contains the answer to the question "Country code and phase" and the data for this column can be found in characters 19-21 of a line in the .DAT file that corresponds to this table.
 The values can be anything.

-- Column `HV001` contains the answer to the question "Cluster number" and the data for this questino can be found in characters
+- Column `HV001` contains the answer to the question "Cluster number" and the data for this question can be found in characters 22-27.
+  - NB where the actual cluster number is shorter than 6 characters (which it normally, if not always, will be), the value is padded with spaces (on either or both sides).
+  - It is crucial that this value SHOULD have the padding stripped away on parsing in case the same clusterid is stored differently within its padded field in different tables (such as `V001` in `REC01`).
+This is true for all data fields, and is the opposite to how HHID/CASEID should be treated.
 - Column `HV006` contains the answer to the question "Month of interview" and can be an integer value from 1-12, with no further definition of the meaning of those self-explanatory values
 - Column `HV015` contains the answer to the question "Result of household interview" and can be an integer value from 1-9, each of which codes for a description as given.

 ### Processing of the format